thomaslaurenson/htb-api/README.md

 # htb-api

-Some basic scripts to dump and process data from the Hack The Box API.
+Some scripts to dump and process data from the Hack The Box (HTB) API.

 ## Overview